dive-into-machine-learning/dive-into-machine-learning/README.md

 ### :bow: A note about Machine Learning and Web Security

 There was a great BlackHat webcast on this topic, [Secure Because Math: Understanding Machine Learning-Based Security Products.](https://www.blackhat.com/html/webcast/02192015-secure-because-math.html) Slides are [here](https://www.blackhat.com/html/webcast/02192015-secure-because-math.html), [video recording is here.](https://attendee.gotowebinar.com/recording/80449431422110210) Equally relevant to InfoSec and AppSec.
-Summary: Be careful!
+Summary: Be very careful!
 But the full details are quite interesting.

+If you are going to explore this topic more deeply, there is a _lot_ of reading material in this ["Security Data Science and Machine Learning Guide."](http://www.covert.io/the-definitive-security-datascience-and-machinelearning-guide/)

 ----